 Mi rutina diaria is a short video conversation about daily routines using reflexive verbs in Spanish.
 Juan and Pamela talk about how Pamela can change her routine to leave the house earlier.
-Watch the video and try the listening comprehension activities below.
+Watch the video and try the listening comprehension activities in the packet.

 In addition, be sure to check out our Spanish Videos resource page for other fun videos and more listening comprehension activities.
 You’ll find over 150 videos to learn Spanish on the Spanish Playground YouTube Channel.